MarianSyska/MLib/README.md

 -e: Sets the number of epochs.
 Use a low number for MNIST.
 Default: 100000.

+-ep: Specifies the interval at which epoch numbers are printed during training.
+Default: 100.

 -a: Defines the layer structure.
 It's a list of integers representing the number of neurons in the hidden layers.
 For example, 20 20 20 creates a network with three hidden layers, each with 20 neurons.
 The number of neurons in the input and output layers is determined by the dataset.
 Default: 128 258 128.

 -lr: Sets the learning rate.
 Default: 1e-3.